anaseto/gofrundis/README.md

 -----------

-The *frundis* language is a semantic markup language with a simplified roff-like syntax, originally intended for supporting authoring of novels, but it can be used for more varied stuff.
-It relies on the exporting capabilities of the tool `frundis` to LaTeX, XHTML, EPUB (2 and 3), markdown and groff mom.
-*Only LaTeX, XHTML and EPUB output formats are considered complete and mature.*
+The *frundis* language is a semantic markup language with a simplified roff-like syntax.
+It was originally intended for supporting authoring of novels, but it can be used for more varied documents.
+It relies on the exporting capabilities of the tool `frundis` to LaTeX, XHTML, EPUB (2 and 3), markdown and groff mom.  *Only LaTeX, XHTML and EPUB output formats are considered complete and mature.*

 The language focuses on simplicity, using a few flexible built-in macros with sensible defaults, and it strives to provide good error messages, while